4jeR/sfml-spaceships/README.md

 # sfml-spaceships
 SFML game written in learning purposes.
+Unit tests are written with the usage of GoogleTest framework.

 All sounds have been download from https://freesound.org/.

 # Install
 In order to build this app it is required to have CMake (3.14) installed.

-Move to the destinated location and
+Open terminal, move to the destinated location and type:
 `git clone https://github.com/4jeR/sfml-spaceships.git`
 `cd sfml-spaceships`
 `cd build`